 The Impact of Dietary Nitrate on Age-Related Co-morbidities

-The demonstration that nitrate is reduced to nitrite and NO in the gut, yielding up to 40,000 ppb, changed the paradigm of redox biology (Gago et al., 2007; Rocha et al., 2009).
-Never such high steady state concentrations of NO have been reported in vivo and, given the acidic pH of the stomach, the chemical complexity leading to the production of other oxidants (nitrogen dioxide radical, peroxynitrite, dinitrogen trioxide) was (and still is) largely unclear in a biological setting (Rocha et al., 2012; Lundberg and Weitzberg, 2013).
-The impact of such fluxes of NO arising from the gastric milieu was soon associated with gastrointestinal effects.
-Nitrate-derived NO was shown to diffuse towards the gastric mucosa inducing local vasodilation (Björne et al., 2004; Rocha et al., 2010), the expression of genes encoding mucins, the glycoproteins that sustain the gastric mucus, and to inhibit inflammatory pathways such as those involving myeloperoxidase and the expression of adhesion molecules such as ICAM and P-selectin (Jädert et al., 2012; Peleli et al., 2019).
+The demonstration that nitrate is reduced to nitrite and •NO in the gut, yielding up to 40,000 ppb, changed the paradigm of redox biology (Gago et al., 2007; Rocha et al., 2009).
+Never such high steady state concentrations of •NO have been reported in vivo and, given the acidic pH of the stomach, the chemical complexity leading to the production of other oxidants (nitrogen dioxide radical, peroxynitrite, dinitrogen trioxide) was (and still is) largely unclear in a biological setting (Rocha et al., 2012; Lundberg and Weitzberg, 2013).
+The impact of such fluxes of •NO arising from the gastric milieu was soon associated with gastrointestinal effects.
+Nitrate-derived •NO was shown to diffuse towards the gastric mucosa inducing local vasodilation (Björne et al., 2004; Rocha et al., 2010), the expression of genes encoding mucins, the glycoproteins that sustain the gastric mucus, and to inhibit inflammatory pathways such as those involving myeloperoxidase and the expression of adhesion molecules such as ICAM and P-selectin (Jädert et al., 2012; Peleli et al., 2019).
 Such anti-inflammatory properties have been shown to prevent peptic ulcer disease both induced by NSAIDs or not and alleviate histological and clinical signs of inflammatory bowel disease (Jansson et al., 2007; Borniquel et al., 2010; Rocha et al., 2013).
-The production of NO-derived compounds, more stable than NO itself, such as nitroso compounds and nitroalkenes, that can be absorbed into the systemic circulation, opened new avenues on the putative systemic effects of nitrate (Bonacci et al., 2012; Kelley et al., 2014; Delmastro-Greenwood et al., 2015).
+The production of •NO-derived compounds, more stable than •NO itself, such as nitroso compounds and nitroalkenes, that can be absorbed into the systemic circulation, opened new avenues on the putative systemic effects of nitrate (Bonacci et al., 2012; Kelley et al., 2014; Delmastro-Greenwood et al., 2015).
 Also, after a meal containing nitrate, plasma nitrate and nitrite increase in approximately 30 min and remain high for 5–6 h due to the enterosalivary circulation of nitrate (Lundberg and Govoni, 2004).
 Hence, regarding the systemic effects of nitrate, one needs to consider both the physiologically active molecules that are produced and absorbed from the gut and the signalling events elicited by circulating nitrite.
-Although plasma nitrite increases typically from 120 nM under fasting to 400 nM after an oral nitrate load (10 mg/kg) (Lundberg and Govoni, 2004), this is sufficient to produce NO under hypoxia.
-At this pO2, several enzymes, including haemoglobin, myoglobin and xanthine oxidase acquire a nitrite reductase activity, reducing nitrite to NO (for a comprehensive review see (van Faassen et al., 2009)).
-Also, under hypoxia, and since oxygen is a co-factor for NOS, the activity of these enzymes is inhibited and nitrite reduction is the only source of NO at locations where vasodilation is mandatory to prevent or revert the effects of oxygen privation.
+Although plasma nitrite increases typically from 120 nM under fasting to 400 nM after an oral nitrate load (10 mg/kg) (Lundberg and Govoni, 2004), this is sufficient to produce •NO under hypoxia.
+At this pO2, several enzymes, including haemoglobin, myoglobin and xanthine oxidase acquire a nitrite reductase activity, reducing nitrite to •NO (for a comprehensive review see (van Faassen et al., 2009)).
+Also, under hypoxia, and since oxygen is a co-factor for NOS, the activity of these enzymes is inhibited and nitrite reduction is the only source of •NO at locations where vasodilation is mandatory to prevent or revert the effects of oxygen privation.
 These observations from the past 2 decades prompted several pre-clinical and clinical studies with the aim of using nitrate to prevent a wide range of diseases (Rammos et al., 2016; Bettio et al., 2017; Raubenheimer et al., 2017; Coggan and Peterson, 2018).
 Curiously, many of these disorders are frequent co-morbidities in the elderly and deviate not only what would be a healthy decay of organ functions, but also compromise the quality of life and ultimately, lifespan (Niccoli and Partridge, 2012; Divo et al., 2014).
 During healthy ageing, several anatomical and functional alterations occur in all organ systems.
 To cite just a few examples, there is a 1) decline of muscle and bone mass, 2) reduction of the functional capacity of neurons, 3) decrease of gastrointestinal motility and gastric acid production, 4) reduction of renal weight and size due to the loss of glomeruli and 5) increase of the anteroposterior diameter of the thorax in addition to an increased thoracic rigidity (Sharma and Goodwin, 2006).
 Accumulating evidence suggest that nitrate may prevent or mitigate these age-related alterations and promote healthspan, the healthy life expectancy.
 This data will now be discussed and is summarised in Figure 1.

-www.frontiersin.orgFIGURE 1.
+FIGURE 1.
 Effects of dietary nitrate in the physiological events associated with healthy ageing and age-related disorders. *pre-clinical and clinical data obtained from middle age and old volunteers.

 Cardiovascular System

 It has been demonstrated that dietary nitrate is associated with improved cardiovascular health (Bryan et al., 2007; Borlaug et al., 2015; Kapil et al., 2015; Hezel et al., 2016).
 Indeed, given that green leafy vegetables are the major source of nitrate, and that the consumption of such foods is recommended by the World Health Organisation to prevent major cardiovascular events (Appel et al., 1997), it is not surprising that nitrate supplementation has been investigated as a therapeutic strategy to reduce cardiovascular mortality and morbidity (Hung et al., 2004; Carter et al., 2010; Goh et al., 2019).
 An increase of systolic blood pressure is one of the physiological hallmarks of ageing due to increased arterial stiffness and left ventricle afterload with consequent ventricular hypertrophy (Cheitlin, 2003).
 Hence, the impact of nitrate on blood pressure has been extensively studied both in young and old adults as well as in normotensive and hypertensive volunteers (Larsen et al., 2006; Gilchrist et al., 2011; Kapil et al., 2015).
 Data suggests that the stimulation of the nitrate-nitrite-NO pathway reduces arterial blood pressure.
 Depending on the experimental design (acute or sub-acute nitrate administration) and the form of nitrate intake (beetroot juice or sodium nitrate), dietary concentrations of nitrate have been shown to reduce diastolic blood pressure by 3.7 mmHg (Larsen et al., 2006) or both diastolic (8.1 mmHg) and systolic (4.4 mmHg) blood pressure (Webb et al., 2008).
 In older adults, one needs to consider age-associated changes on oral microbiome and a reduced salivary rate (Percival et al., 1991) that may prevent the blood pressure lowering effects of nitrate.
 Nevertheless, Vanhatalo and co-workers have elegantly shown that a 10-days supplementation of nitrate increases plasma nitrite while reducing both systolic and mean arterial pressure in normotensive old volunteers (age range 70–79 years) (Vanhatalo et al., 2018).
 Nitrate supplementation also altered the composition of the oral microbiome, increasing the relative abundance of Rothia and Neisseria and decreasing Prevotella and Veillonella, which correlated with a higher increase in plasma nitrite (Vanhatalo et al., 2018).
 Similarly, an acute nitrate load, was also shown to decrease both diastolic and systolic blood pressure by approximately six and 7.5 mmHg, respectively, in a group of old volunteers (age range 50–70 years) (Stanaway et al., 2019).
 The increase of plasma nitrite was also significantly higher in old rather than young subjects (Stanaway et al., 2019), suggesting that boosting the nitrate-nitrite-NO pathway may have an unexpected better outcome in terms of cardiovascular indicators in the elderly.
 Nevertheless, ageing is not only associated with a vasoconstrictive state but also with pro-coagulant and pro-inflammatory events (Cheitlin, 2003).
 In this regard, an additional study has replicated both the systolic and diastolic blood pressure lowering effects of nitrate in healthy older adults (mean age 64), but has also shown a reduction in CD11b-expressing granulocytes as well as in blood monocyte-platelet aggregates, suggesting a novel anti-adhesive phenotype (Raubenheimer et al., 2017).
 Finally, diastolic dysfunction, with impaired passive filling, leads to heart failure, a cardiac disease with high prevalence among elderly populations (Wan et al., 2014).
 In aged mice, chronic nitrate supplementation accelerates cardiomyocyte calcium handling by increasing LTCC flux, a L-type calcium channel that controls sarcoplasmic reticulum calcium release (Rammos et al., 2016).
-Also, nitrate was shown to promote NO-cGMP-PKG signalling and to increase the levels of cardiac nitrosothiols while reversing age-related diastolic dysfunction and improving vascular function (Rammos et al., 2016).
+Also, nitrate was shown to promote •NO-cGMP-PKG signalling and to increase the levels of cardiac nitrosothiols while reversing age-related diastolic dysfunction and improving vascular function (Rammos et al., 2016).

-By promoting systemic NO synthesis, nitrate has been shown to inhibit the vasoconstrictive, pro-adhesive and pro-coagulant tendency observed with ageing.
+By promoting systemic •NO synthesis, nitrate has been shown to inhibit the vasoconstrictive, pro-adhesive and pro-coagulant tendency observed with ageing.
 Thus, nitrate supplementation may be hypothesized in the field of gerontology to prevent age-associated cardiovascular morbidities.

 Central Nervous System

 Cognitive impairment, working memory decline and poor executive functioning are the most frequent neurological deficits during healthy ageing (Bettio et al., 2017).
 Chronic inflammation and cerebral hypoperfusion are fundamental contributors for the decay of cognition and executive functions (Ruitenberg et al., 2005).
-Anatomical and functional alterations of cerebral blood vessels, including increased tortuosity and diminished NO bioavailability, contribute to a chronic ischemic environment in the aged brain (Moody et al., 1995).
-Hence, it has been hypothesised that nitrate could be reduced to nitrite by the oral microbiota and, in turn, nitrite would be univalently reduced to NO in the cerebral parenchyma either chemically or by specific enzymes that acquire a nitrite reductase activity at low pO2 (Millar, 1995; van Faassen et al., 2009).
-This could be interpreted as a dietary approach to increase NO bioavailability in the brain of older adults and, in fact, Presley et al. have demonstrated that a diet rich in nitrate increases cerebral blood flow in old human volunteers (mean age 75) (Presley et al., 2011).
+Anatomical and functional alterations of cerebral blood vessels, including increased tortuosity and diminished •NO bioavailability, contribute to a chronic ischemic environment in the aged brain (Moody et al., 1995).
+Hence, it has been hypothesised that nitrate could be reduced to nitrite by the oral microbiota and, in turn, nitrite would be univalently reduced to •NO in the cerebral parenchyma either chemically or by specific enzymes that acquire a nitrite reductase activity at low pO2 (Millar, 1995; van Faassen et al., 2009).
+This could be interpreted as a dietary approach to increase •NO bioavailability in the brain of older adults and, in fact, Presley et al. have demonstrated that a diet rich in nitrate increases cerebral blood flow in old human volunteers (mean age 75) (Presley et al., 2011).
 Curiously, dietary nitrate does not increase global cerebral blood flow but rather induces vasodilation in the dorsolateral prefrontal cortex, a region responsible for higher executive functions (Presley et al., 2011).
-The vasodilatory effect of nitrate, upon reduction to nitrite and NO, was also observed in the prefrontal cortex of young adults and was associated with improved cognitive performance (Wightman et al., 2015).
+The vasodilatory effect of nitrate, upon reduction to nitrite and •NO, was also observed in the prefrontal cortex of young adults and was associated with improved cognitive performance (Wightman et al., 2015).
 Curiously, blood flow diminishes during the least demanding cognitive tasks (Wightman et al., 2015), suggesting that nitrate-dependent vasodilation affords an additional backup of nutrients and oxygen needed to accomplish complex cognitive tasks.
 However, other studies did not replicate the improvement of cognitive performance in older adults (Kelly et al., 2013).
 In a study by Kelly et al., old volunteers (mean age 63—females; 64—males), showed no improvement neither in serial subtractions, rapid information processing nor number recall tasks (Kelly et al., 2013).
 One possible explanation is that these volunteers were about 10 years younger than the study populations included in other studies which may mask the effect of nitrate since cognition may still be quite well preserved.
 Also, while in other studies (Presley et al., 2011), volunteers were exposed to a nitrate-rich diet (a list of foods high in nitrate was provided to participants), in this case volunteers were exposed to a higher dose of nitrate (24.6 mmol for 2.5 days) (Kelly et al., 2013).

-Taken altogether, despite the vasodilatory effect of nitrate-derived NO in the aged brain, additional studies are necessary to ascertain the impact of the nitrate-nitrite-NO pathway in cognitive performance and memory processing in the elderly.
+Taken altogether, despite the vasodilatory effect of nitrate-derived •NO in the aged brain, additional studies are necessary to ascertain the impact of the nitrate-nitrite-NO pathway in cognitive performance and memory processing in the elderly.

 Musculoskeletal System

 During healthy ageing, there is a predictable decline in skeletal muscle force, speed and strength that may limit or even disable the accomplishment of daily life activities (Roshanravan et al., 2017).
-Dietary nitrate, through the chemical reduction to nitrite and NO in the gut, has been shown to enhance the contractile function of the skeletal muscle not only in young but also in old human volunteers (Haider and Folland, 2014; Coggan et al., 2017).
-In old adults (mean age 71), acute nitrate supplementation increases plasma nitrate, nitrite and exhaled NO while improving knee extensor power and angular velocity, paralleling similar observations in young adults (Coggan et al., 2020).
+Dietary nitrate, through the chemical reduction to nitrite and •NO in the gut, has been shown to enhance the contractile function of the skeletal muscle not only in young but also in old human volunteers (Haider and Folland, 2014; Coggan et al., 2017).
+In old adults (mean age 71), acute nitrate supplementation increases plasma nitrate, nitrite and exhaled •NO while improving knee extensor power and angular velocity, paralleling similar observations in young adults (Coggan et al., 2020).
 In this group age, nitrate increases both evoked muscle force production as well as excitation-contraction coupling of the skeletal muscle (Haider and Folland, 2014).
-The molecular mechanisms underlying such effects include an increase of NO bioavailability and the downstream phosphorylation of myofibrillar proteins (Coggan and Peterson, 2018).
+The molecular mechanisms underlying such effects include an increase of •NO bioavailability and the downstream phosphorylation of myofibrillar proteins (Coggan and Peterson, 2018).
 In addition, nitrate has also been shown to promote muscle force production in vitro by increasing the expression of calcium handling proteins thereby improving intracellular calcium handling (Hernández et al., 2012).
 These observations suggest that nitrate supplementation in the elderly may preserve motility, independence and even prevent premature death.
 Recently, Kumar and co-workers have also shown that nitrate improves diaphragmatic contractile function in old rodents (Kumar et al., 2020), suggesting that the ventilatory movements may be facilitated in old subjects complying with a nitrate-rich diet.
 In addition to the anatomical changes of the thorax with ageing and the loss of elastin, the contractile function of the diagram also declines with age, leading to an insufficient airway clearance and breathing complications which may ultimately increase the risk of pulmonary infections (Kelley and Ferreira, 2017).
 A physiological dose of nitrate increases the rate of force development and peak power of the diaphragm of old mice but without affecting the phosphorylation status of myofibrillar proteins or the abundance of calcium handling proteins (Kumar et al., 2020).
 Finally, the molecular mechanisms underlying the ergogenic effects of nitrate are also associated with an increase of mitochondrial bioenergetics (Jones et al., 2018) as nitrate improves oxidative phosphorylation efficiency (P/O ratio) while reducing oxygen cost during exercise in young (mean age 25 ± 1 year) human volunteers (Larsen et al., 2011).
 From a mechanistic viewpoint, nitrate has been shown to inhibit the expression of ATP/ADP translocase, to increase the efficiency of ATP synthesis and of ATP-consuming metabolic pathways (Larsen et al., 2011; Affourtit et al., 2015).
 Also, nitrite derived from nitrate, induces posttranslational modifications of mitochondrial respiratory complexes (such as S-nitrosation of complex I) dampening electron transfer, which may have a particular interest during ischemia/reperfusion events (Shiva 2007) (Shiva et al., 2007).
 Of note, most of the studies regarding mitochondrial bioenergetics were performed in young volunteers and therefore robust data on old populations are necessary to a acknowledge the impact of nitrate on mitochondrial pathways in the elderly.
-Although the molecular mechanisms remain unclear, it is now apparent that nitrate, by increasing the bioavailability of NO, preserve the contractile function of the skeletal muscle, likely promoting independent routines and an improved quality of life.
+Although the molecular mechanisms remain unclear, it is now apparent that nitrate, by increasing the bioavailability of •NO, preserve the contractile function of the skeletal muscle, likely promoting independent routines and an improved quality of life.

 Metabolic Disorders